Introduction

 Alternate between the degreaser and dry clay cat litter to pull embedded oils out of the concrete.

-Once the heavy stains are up, quickly wash the entire floor with diluted degreaser.
+Once the heavy stains are up, quickly wash the entire floor with a diluted degreaser.

 Mix the citric acid concrete etch with warm water per the instructions.
 Then apply, scrub, and squeegee off the floor in the same manner as the degreaser.
 The citric acid will help open the top pores of the concrete so the epoxy adheres well.